 Shopping Target online versus in person is a totally different ball game.
 Not only is it more difficult to discern the quality of a piece through your computer screen, but the retailer also stocks its virtual shelves with an overwhelming amount of third-party vendors.
 To cut through the clutter of outsourced duds that are not sold or shipped directly by Target, there are a few easy steps you can take.

 Know Your Keywords

 Navigating the Target categories’ drop-down can be a dizzying task, as there are a number of subcategory holes you can find yourself sucked into.
 To stay on task, we recommend entering your keyword (e.g., “rattan chair”) in the search bar at the top of the home page to kick-start your shopping journey.
 This will help maximize your results while also allowing you to focus on what it is you came for (and steering clear of what you didn’t).

 Don’t Forget to Filter and Sort

 Once you’ve popped your keyword into the search bar, you’re going to find yourself in a sea of product results (we’re talking pages upon pages, and they’re not the easiest to jump between).
-Here is where filtering comes into play: Our commerce content director recommends selecting “Target brand” from the brands filter at the top of the page to narrow it down to sold-by-Target stock only.
-Next, you can sort the page results by pricing, newness, average rating, and best-seller status.
+Here is where filtering comes into play: Our shopping director recommends selecting “Target brand” from the brands filter at the top of the page to narrow it down to sold-by-Target stock only.
+Next, you can sort the page results by pricing, newness, average rating, and bestseller status.

 Read the Reviews